USA County Choropleth Maps in Python

 Deprecation warning

 This page describes a legacy "figure factory" method for creating map-like figures using self-filled scatter traces.
-This is no longer the recommended way to make county-level choropleth maps, instead we recommend using a GeoJSON-based approach to making outline choropleth maps or the alternative Mapbox tile-based choropleth maps.
+This is no longer the recommended way to make county-level choropleth maps, instead we recommend using a GeoJSON-based approach to making outline choropleth maps or the alternative tile-based choropleth maps.

 Required Packages